tufo09/notes/general.md

 ##### general
 - script to autoupdate, push to github, stuff like that on custom command -> if i stop for the day
+- add display-brightness script to volumecontrol -> rename to control?